blueimp/Gallery/README.md

     stretchImages: false,
     // Toggle the controls on pressing the Return key:
     toggleControlsOnReturn: true,
+    // Toggle the automatic slideshow interval on pressing the Space key:
+    toggleSlideshowOnSpace: true,
     // Navigate the gallery by pressing left and right on the keyboard:
     enableKeyboardNavigation: true,
     // Close the gallery on pressing the ESC key: